mitchellhenke/rokkincat-website/readme.md

 [Tell us what you're building](work-with-us.md)

 RokkinCat is a small business, we know what you're going through.
+[We believe our engineers need to understand business to effectively build software](about.md).
 Let us help you build your product, we'll take care of the technology.

 [Learn about how we do it](process.md)